QualitativeDataRepository/ssrc-qdr-data-management/pages/pages-root-folder/modules/1/d/d.md

 description: "Informed consent procedures are crucial for ethical research.
 They don't have to make sharing data impossible."
 learningobjectives:
 -   Basic outlines of informed consent language
--   How informed consent can impede any sharing of your data -- and how to avoid that
+-   The potential interactions between informed consent and sharing data generated through interacting with human participants
 -   What to do if you are already using informed consent language that precludes sharing
 initialquestions: